Dipteryx odorata: Uses

 Tonka beans have been used as a source of natural coumarin and, after its synthesis in the 1940s, artificial coumarin became one of the first artificial flavoring agents as a vanilla substitute.
-The Food and Drug Administration in the USA has considered foods containing tonka beans adulterated since 1954 because coumarin has shown toxicity in extremely high concentrations.
-Despite the American ban on its use in foods, the product has been frequently imported into the United States by gastronomic enthusiasts.
+The Food and Drug Administration in the United States has considered foods containing tonka beans adulterated since 1954 because coumarin has shown toxicity in extremely high concentrations.
+Despite the American ban on its use in foods, the product has been frequently imported into the US by gastronomic enthusiasts.
 There have been calls for removing the restrictions on the use of tonka beans in food in the US similar to the successful deregulations of mangosteens and absinthe in the early 21st century.
 The regulations are criticized as unreasonable due to the unlikelihood of consuming enough coumarin to cause ill effects and due to the presence of coumarin in unregulated foods.
 Coumarin is also present in lavender, cinnamon, licorice, strawberries, and cherries.

 In France, tonka beans are used in cuisine (particularly, in desserts and stews) and in perfumes.
 The flavor has been described as a complex mix of vanilla, almond, clove, cinnamon, and amaretto.
 Yves Rocher uses them in their men's perfume Hoggar, for example, and they are still used to flavor some pipe tobaccos, such as Samuel Gawith "1792 Flake."

 Many anticoagulant prescription drugs, such as warfarin, are based on 4-hydroxycoumarin, a chemical derivative of coumarin initially isolated from this bean.
 Coumarin, however, does not have anticoagulant properties.

 Cultivation

 Today, the main producers of tonka beans are Venezuela and Nigeria.
 The cumaru tree is a light-demanding calcifuge tree which grows on poor, well-drained soils.
 The best growth is reached on fertile soils rich in humus.
 In the native region there is a mean annual temperature of 25 °C and about 2,000 mm rainfall per year, with a dry season from June to November.
 In general, it has a very low plant density, but depending on the agricultural use, the density and the age of the trees diversify.
 In seed production systems, the plant density is higher and the trees are older than in timber production systems.
 The tree flowers from March to May, and the fruits ripen from June to July.
 So, the fresh fruits are picked up in June and July, and fallen pods are harvested from January to March or sometimes earlier.
-The hard outer shell is removed and the beans are spread out for 2–3 days to dry, after which they can be sold.
+The hard outer shell is removed and the beans are spread out for two to three days to dry, after which they can be sold.
 The major producer is Venezuela, followed by Brazil and Colombia.
 The most important importing country is the US, where it is used especially in the tobacco industry.